Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q32.
 What happens when you use the built-in function all() on a list?

-- [ ] `The all() function returns a Boolean value that answers the question "Are all the items in this list the same?"`
+- [ ] The `all()` function returns a Boolean value that answers the question "Are all the items in this list the same?
-- [ ] `The all() function returns True if all the items in the list can be converted to strings.
-Otherwise, it returns False.`
+- [ ] The `all()` function returns True if all the items in the list can be converted to strings.
+Otherwise, it returns False.
-- [ ] `The all() function will return all the values in the list.`
+- [ ] The `all()` function will return all the values in the list.`
-- [x] `The all() function returns True if all items in the list evaluate to True.
-Otherwise, it returns False.`
+- [x] The `all()` function returns True if all items in the list evaluate to True.
+Otherwise, it returns False.

 #### Q33.
 What is the correct syntax for calling an instance method on a class named Game?